kpatel20538/bookmarks-app/README.md

-# bookmarks-app
+# (WIP) Bookmarks App

-A kubernetes-based mircoservices app that keeps track of users bookmarks with technologies like Harura, and ORY.
+A mircoservices app that employs that following OSS technologies

+- [Hasura](https://hasura.io/) as a Graphql API Gateway and Database Interface
+- [ORY Kratos](https://www.ory.sh/kratos) for user account management